merovex-press/stranded-series/docs/locations/elysion-habitat.md

 Gravity is created by the Habitat's spin (π rpm).
 The Medial floor has an effective gravity of 1G, with the Outer and Inner off ± 0.3G.

-From the surface of Elysion, the space station's angular diameter is 1/2 the size of Jupiter's Europa, making it
+From the surface of Elysion, the space station's angular diameter is 1/2 the size of Jupiter's Europa, making it impractical to detect with telescopes under 60 power.

 ## Artificial Gravity